 This vitamin is an extremely effective antioxidant as it helps regulate the immune system by keeping the skin and several tissues in the body healthy.
 Most Americans don’t get enough vitamin A in their diet.
 This nutrient is a fat soluble vitamin, which means any extra amount you get in a day will be stored in your body.
 It’s very difficult to get too much vitamin A, but getting too much is harmful.
 Stick to getting this nutrient through bright red, orange natural sources such as pumpkin, sweet potato, carrots, and squash.
 You can also find it in some dark, leafy vegetables like broccoli and Brussels sprouts.

 Vitamin E neutralizes free radicals and gives your immune system a boost.
 It also helps keep your blood vessels open and works to prevent blood clots.
 You’ll find this nutrient in nuts: peanuts, almonds, sunflower seeds, and hazelnuts.
 The fat in vegetable oil is also a source of vitamin E, but be sure to use it in moderation.

 Some foods also have these nutrients added to them, so check the Nutrition Facts label to be sure.
 Supplements are a good way to ensure you’re getting the nutrients you need, but getting too much can be harmful to your body.
-Always consult with your healthcare provider to see if you need a nutritional supplement of any kind.
+Always consult with your healthcare provider, especially if you have an existing medical condition, to see if you need a nutritional supplement of any kind.
+This is especially important for those in need of urgent care Bayside, Queens.
 Although antioxidants can’t outright prevent disease, they’re still vitally important in keeping your cells healthy.